hotkit/django-async/README.markdown

 * _kwargs_ A dict containing key word arguments to be passed to the function.
 * _run_after_ The earliest time that the function should be run.
 * _meta_ Parameters for controlling how the function is to be executed.
+* _priority_ Jobs with higher numbers are always executed before jobs with lower numbers.

 ##`async.api.deschedule`##